 - 1 Tablespoon Pure Vanilla Extract

-- 4oz (1/2 Cup) Vegetable Oil
+- 4oz (½ Cup) Vegetable Oil

-- 8oz cream cheese, at room temp.
+- 8oz Cream Cheese, at room temperature

-- 1 egg, at room temp.
+- 1 Large Egg, at room temperature

 - 1 cup Pumpkin Spiced Pumpkin Seeds (Found mine at Trader Joe's)

-- Stick the tip of the piping bag into the center of the muffin and squeeze for a few seconds.
+- Pour the cheesecake batter into a piping bag or into a ziplock bag and snip the corner off.
+Stick the tip of the piping bag into the center of the muffin and squeeze for a few seconds.
+Top with pumpkin seeds.

 Keywords: pumpkin muffin recipe, cheesecake stuffed muffins, cheesecake filled muffins